Woman, 82, beaten to death in Chicago Heights

 "I can't even put it into words, how could you just to do something like that, what was the reason," Amber Cremer, neighbor, said.

 An autopsy Monday found she died from multiple blunt force injuries in an assault, the medical examiner's office said.
-He death was ruled a homicide.
+Her death was ruled a homicide.

 "I wish I hadn't found her," said her daughter Crystal Landingham.
 "You got to be real sick in the head to do that to somebody, an elderly person at that.
 A helpless person at that.
 She could barely walk sometimes."